 As such, as soon as we have succeeded in explaining the research and statistics to you, we will draw on our collective, grounded professional experience, to draw us quickly towards a pragmatic “so what”.

 The paper will proceed as follows.
 Firstly, some background and an explanation of how this all came about (for the curious reader, we will steer you towards what theory – neo-classical economics as well as more recent work – tells us about this topic).
 Next, it will describe the research project that led to this fascinating equation.
 The research tested an intuition we have long held concerning the importance of teamship and, as such, we had to adopt a model for assessing teams.
-The model used is our Team to Tribe (T3 ) model: it sits at the heart of the findings so it is important we explore that carefully also.
+The model used is our team-to-togetherness (t3) model: it sits at the heart of the findings so it is important we explore that carefully also.
 Only then, can we fully reveal the actual research findings before, finally, turning to the manifold implications this has for all real-world business leaders.

 With that groundwork laid, let’s get going …